MiriamEA/trading_app/README.md

   - JDBC_PASSWORD: password for database
   - IEX_PUB_TOKEN: public token to an IEX cloud account

--There are two easy ways to use this API: swagger and Postman.
+- There are two easy ways to use this API: swagger and Postman.
   - The app includes a Swagger UI.
     When running the app on a machine, the user interface can be accessed with the link http://localhost:8080/swagger-ui.html on the same machine.